What do lygus bugs look like?

 What kind of damage can lygus bug do?

 Damage is done from the budding to the podding stage.
 Damaged buds will turn white and fail to develop.
 The flowers may fall without forming pods, or the pods can fall without maturing.
 The main economic damage usually occurs at the podding stage.
 Lygus bugs damage seeds by poking into the seed and sucking out its juice.
 The damaged seeds collapse, shrink, darken, and lose quality and viability.
+In faba bean, lygus causes dark spots to form on the seeds and it doesn’t take much damage to result in downgrading of seeds intended for the edible faba bean market.
 The adults and oldest nymphs do the most damage.
 Hot dry weather promotes lygus growth.
 Adequate rain and good growing conditions from budding to the end of flowering may help the crop outgrow lygus damage.
-Research also indicates that canola can compensate for Lygus bug damage.
+Research indicates that canola can compensate for Lygus bug damage.

 When do I monitor and what is the threshold of Lygus bugs?